Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy

 Diagnosis

-Dr. Biernacki at Balance Foot & Ankle performs a comprehensive evaluation including weight-bearing X-rays (to measure Meary’s angle, Hibb’s angle, and calcaneal pitch), Coleman block test (to assess whether hindfoot varus is flexible or rigid), and clinical neurological assessment.
+Dr. Biernacki at Balance Foot & Ankle performs a hands-on exam plus imaging when needed including weight-bearing X-rays (to measure Meary’s angle, Hibb’s angle, and calcaneal pitch), Coleman block test (to assess whether hindfoot varus is flexible or rigid), and clinical neurological assessment.
 When CMT or another neurological etiology is suspected, EMG/NCS and genetic testing are coordinated.

 Treatment of Cavus Foot